Search the Community

 Found 2 results

-Next_Star_Industries posted a topic in Add-on ReleasesThere will be NO update of this mod for KSP 1.4 or any updates past BDAc v1.1beta!!
-BDArmory Weapons Extension is NOT a part of BDArmory Continued NSI is not a part of the BDArmory Team!!
+This MOD will be maintained until KSP 2 is released BDArmory Weapons Extension is NOT a part of BDArmory Continued NSI is not a part of the BDArmory Team!!
 A military and aerospace manufacturer that specializes in nuclear and heavy weapons.
 With a die hard never sleeping R&D department, NSI takes things to the next level, pushing science and technology into the future, but continues to build and supply the tried and true products of the past and present.
 Pictures are here.
 NSI's Mods Currently used UV Maps, for those wishing to edit textures, can be downloaded from here.
-Get the KSP v1.3.1 and BDAc v1.0 and 1.1beta version of NSI's BDArmory Weapons Extension here.
+Get the KSP v1.8.1 and BDAc v1.3.2 and of NSI's BDArmory Weapons Extension here.
 BDArmory Weapons Extension's Required Mod List: The latest version of BDArmoryContinued is required to be installed.
 BDAc requires Physics Range Extender to be installed.
 Module Manager is required for some Mods to work.
 Localization Dictionary Translated from English to русский, Français, Nederlands, 简体中文, 日本語, Deutsche, čeština, and Español.
 All translations performed by Next Star Industries.
 Recommend using CKAN to auto install mods, so their dependencies are installed as well.
 Licensed under Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)